-Today’s Throwback Thursday topic: front bench seats.
-Do you remember these?
+Do you remember front bench seats?
 I do too, but your children or grandchildren may never have seen them; or even know they existed.

 Feel free to share this post with the younger generations.